 Resolutions often collapse under their own weight; micro habits succeed because they are light enough to carry daily.

-15. How can micro habits boost momentum and confidence?
+13. How can micro habits boost momentum and confidence?

 Micro habits create quick wins.
 Each small action completed provides evidence that you are consistent, which builds self-trust.
-In psychology, this is linked to the “progress principle”: seeing progress, even small, boosts motivation.
-In NLP terms, every micro habit becomes an anchor for confidence — proof that you keep commitments.
+Researchers call this the “progress principle”: seeing progress, even small, boosts motivation.
+Every micro habit becomes proof that you keep commitments.
 Over time, these repeated successes build momentum, and momentum fuels confidence far more reliably than waiting for motivation.

-16. What are the benefits of incorporating micro habits into your daily routine?
+14. What are the benefits of incorporating micro habits into your daily routine?

 - Reduced reliance on willpower.